Review: Is 7 Days to Die Worth Playing?

 Console Version.

-While many survival games have separate PC and Console builds, with the console version traditionally being several versions behind, 7 Days to Die takes this to an extreme due to the TellTale Games (the developer in charge of porting the console versions) becoming insolvent, and closing in late 2018.
+While many survival games have separate PC and console builds, with the console version traditionally being several versions behind, 7 Days to Die takes this to an extreme due to TellTale Games (the developer in charge of porting the console versions) becoming insolvent and closing in late 2018.

 As of March 2023, 7 Days to Die on console is roughly five major versions behind (a15), yet it is still enjoyable because 7 Days to Die has been in a very good place for most of its 10-year early access journey.